 Photograph of the quantum machine developed by O'Connell.
 The mechanical resonator is located to the lower left of the coupling capacitor (small white square).
 The qubit is connected to upper right of the coupling capacitor.
 Quantum machine

 List of common misconceptions This incomplete list is not intended to be exhaustive.
 This list pertains to current, widely held, erroneous ideas and beliefs about notable topics which have been reported by reliable sources.
 Each has been discussed in published literature, as has its topic area and the facts concerning it.

-Love styles are modus operandi of how people love, originally developed by John Lee (1973, [ 1 ] 1988 [ 2 ] ).
+Love styles are modi operandi of how people love, originally developed by John Lee (1973, 1988).
+Love styles

 List of murderers by number of victims